-&lt;sup>8 Note: The term constructive alignment was first coined by Professor John Biggs and represents a marriage between a constructivist understanding of the nature of learning, and an aligned design for outcomesbased teaching education.
+8 Note: The term constructive alignment was first coined by Professor John Biggs and represents a marriage between a constructivist understanding of the nature of learning, and an aligned design for outcomes-based teaching education.

-&lt;sup>3 Biggs, J. B., & Tang, C. (2007).
+9 Biggs, J. B., & Tang, C. (2007).
 Teaching for quality learning at university: What the student does (3rd ed.).
 New York: McGraw-Hill Education.

-LEVELS OF EFFECTIVENESS C M INDICATORS QM CRITERIA 4 - Meets ALL criteria 3 - Meets MOST criteria 2 - Meets SOME criteria 1 - Meets FEW/NO criteria 1 Standards Courses are based on leader performance standards and designed to develop leader competencies including: 1) agency for change; 2) parent-community- school partnerships; 3) professional capacity building; 4) student centered learning; 5) instructional guidance and support; 6) culturally responsive teaching and learning.
-2 Learning Goals Courses articulate clear learning goals for candidates that identify both the leader behavior to be developed and the context within which the behavior will be performed.
+LEVELS OF LEVELS OF EFFECTIVENESS Q M INDICATORS QM CRITERIA 4 - Meets ALL criteria 3 - Meets MOST criteria 2 - Meets SOME criteria 1 - Meets FEW/NO criteria 1 Standards Courses are based on leader performance standards and designed to develop leader competencies including: 1) agency for change; 2) parent-community-school partnerships; 3) professional capacity building; 4) student centered learning; 5) instructional guidance and support; 6) culturally responsive teaching and learning.
+ALL CIRCIII MOST CIRCLIA Some criteria TENY/NO CITELIA 2 Learning Goals Courses articulate clear learning goals for candidates that identify both the leader behavior to be developed and the context within which the behavior will be performed.
 3 Course Design Course designs explicitly connect course content, learning activities, resources and materials, and course assessment measures.
 4 Course Evaluation Course evaluations are audited on a regular schedule to ensure that assessment tasks and criteria clearly and directly relate to intended learning outcomes.
 5 Course Coherence Courses are organized and logically sequenced to ensure that: concepts, knowledge, and skills build upon each other in a structured progression of learning, and learning in one course mirrors learning in the same course taught by a different instructor including methods used to evaluate learning.